Geriatric Assessment and Intervention Network (GAIN)

 What is GAIN?

-Geriatric Assessment and Intervention Network (GAIN) operates clinics in each of the four largest hospitals in the Central East LHIN: Lakeridge Health (Oshawa), Peterborough Regional Health Centre, The Rouge Valley Health System (Centenary Site) and The Scarborough Hospital (General Campus) and now includes eight community-based teams in Scarborough (Carefirst Seniors and Community Services Association and St. Paul’s L’Amoreaux Centre), Durham Region (Carea Community Health Centre), and the North East (Community Care City of Kawartha Lakes, Peterborough Regional Health Centre, Port Hope Community Health Centre, Haliburton Highlands Health Services and Trent Hills Community Team).
+Geriatric Assessment and Intervention Network (GAIN) operates clinics in each of the three largest hospitals in the Central East LHIN: Lakeridge Health (Oshawa), Peterborough Regional Health Centre, and Scarborough Health Network (Centenary and General Campus) and now includes eight community-based teams in Scarborough (Carefirst Seniors and Community Services Association and St. Paul’s L’Amoreaux Centre), Durham Region (Carea Community Health Centre), and the North East (Community Care City of Kawartha Lakes, Peterborough Regional Health Centre, Port Hope Northumberland Community Health Centre, Haliburton Highlands Health Services and Trent Hills Community Team).

 GAIN teams serve seniors, typically aged 75+, living at home or in retirement residences who are frail and require comprehensive assessment and intervention.
 This may include people experiencing: